ycyusufcan/Spark/README.md

 # Spark
-In this repo you see soma basic Spark operations.
+In this repo you see some basic Spark operations.
 I hope it will help.

 Enjoy.